 The online meeting will begin promptly at 9:00 a.m., Central Daylight Time.
 KLXE encourages you to access the meeting prior to the start time leaving ample time for the check in.
-Please follow the registration instructions as outlined in this proxy statement.
-Even if you plan to attend the Annual Meeting, KLXE recommends that you vote your shares in advance as described below so that your vote will be counted if you later decide not to or become unable to attend the Annual Meeting.
-Shares held in "street name" may be voted by you at the Annual Meeting only if you obtain a signed legal proxy from your bank, broker or other nominee giving you the right to directly vote the shares.
+Please follow the registration instructions as outlined in this Proxy Statement.